dd32/td-gh-ex/readme.txt

 *Option Framework : Author is "Devin Price" provided at http://www.wptheming.com under License GPLv2 (All file Included in "inc" folder)
 *For Responsive Menu Public code Used as ref. for http://wordpress.stackexchange.com/questions/74633/convert-wp-menu-to-a-drop-down-for-mobile-browser/98257
 *Social Icons: are provided by "Konstantin Kovshenin" URL: http://kovshenin.com/2011/freebies-a-simple-social-icon-set-gpl/ Which in under GPL v2
+*Images into /images/ folder that's are created by me abno.png, cat.png home.jpg, info.png, logo.png metaimg.png, quote.png, thumb.png are publish Under gpl v2
+*Fonts Open Sans: Designed by Steve Matteson Director of Ascender Corp.
+Styled by: https://profiles.google.com/107777320916704234605/about License: Apache License, version 2.0 with GPL

+**This theme and file are created by me & publish under GPLv3